nsrivastava645/food-assignment-shala/README.md

 4. Open any browser and type localhost:3000
 5. Proceed with registration as a restuarant or as a customer.
 6. Login after registration as a user or a restuarant.
+7. Use dummy email and passwords and please do remember your credentials during registration as you would need them for logging in.